Easy Street and Pleasant Meadows — tract homes in Pleasanton (1972)

 Map showing the layout of the Pleasant Meadows model home complex on Hansen Drive in Pleasanton, California.
 The map highlights the positions of the three model homes—The Maple, Madrone, and Magnolia—within the Del Prado neighborhood, depicting their arrangement along Hansen Drive and their placement within the residential subdivision.

-Map of the Pleasant Meadows model complex on Hansen Drive.
+Annotated aerial map of the Pleasant Meadows model home complex on Hansen Drive.
+Base imagery from Google Maps.

 1. The Maple - 3 bedroom, 2 bathrooms, 1,520 sq. ft.
 A slightly updated version of the same home from Easy Street.